 The 77th Annual House Tour takes place RAIN or SHiNE!

-Chester County Day - A Chester County Tradition
+A Chester County Tradition!

-Auxiliary Pledge: The Birth of an Era
+Women's Auxiliary Pledge: The Birth of an Era

-Women and Children's Health
+Focus: Women's and Children's Health

 The Women's Auxiliary's most recent pledge is truly the birth of an era for healthcare in Chester County.
-To celebrate 125 years of delivering excellent care in Women's and Children's Health, the Women's Auxiliary to Chester County Hospital has pledged $1.25 million over the next two years to NICU expansions and renovations.
+To celebrate 125 years of delivering excellent care for women and children, The Women's Auxiliary has pledged $1.25 million over the next two years to NICU expansions and renovations.

-The Women's Auxiliary to Chester County Hospital is proud to pledge their support of a brighter future for our tiniest patients!
+The Women's Auxiliary is proud to pledge their support of a brighter future for our tiniest patients!